Opinion | Our economy is doing well — but many Americans refuse to believe it

 The Times’s Nate Cohn makes a persuasive case that the timing of Biden’s falling numbers suggests two causes — the delta variant and the withdrawal from Afghanistan.
 Both happened in August 2021, which is when Biden’s numbers took a sharp dip and never fully recovered.
 Cohn’s larger point is that these twin problems made the Biden administration look incompetent.
 Life was getting messy, and the president who had promised normalcy, competence and a science-based solution to covid-19 was not delivering.

 All of this makes sense.
 But I wonder whether there is a larger issue at play.
 People are not responding rationally to objective data right now.
 We are living in intensely polarized, partisan times.
-Questions about consumer confidence or about the country being on the right or wrong track are meant to get at peoples’ views of the world outside of politics.
+Questions about consumer confidence or about the country being on the right or wrong track are meant to get at people’s views of the world outside of politics.
 But nothing lies outside of politics anymore.

 According to a Pew Research Center poll that shocked many, roughly half of all Republicans now say that Trump bears no responsibility for the Jan.
 6, 2021, attack on the Capitol, and that he likely won the 2020 election.
 But do they really believe that?
 I wonder whether they are answering a different question, one that goes something like this: “Will you join the mainstream media and the country’s urban elites in condemning Donald Trump?”
 Their answer is an emphatic no.